-The course component class session will be held on Friday, September 13, 2013 from 2:45 to 4:30 in Room 120.
-All paperwork and placements must be selected and all paperwork completed by the second Friday of the semester, Friday, September 6, 2013 so that the Director can submit those materials to allow the student to be enrolled in the course.
-That same date, Friday, September 6, 2013 is also the last date to both enroll and pay for courses without any penalty or late fee across campus.
+The course component class session will be held on Friday, February 7, 2014 from 2:45 to 4:30 in Room 120.
+As the Director has an unavoidable conflict on that date, clas members will be contacted to reschedule a make-up class date/session.
+All paperwork and placements must be selected and all paperwork completed by the second Friday of the semester, Friday, January 31, 2014 so that the Director can submit those materials to allow the student to be enrolled in the course.
+That same date, Friday, January 31, 2014, is also the last date to both enroll and pay for courses without any penalty or late fee across campus.
 Late enrollments the following week (generally those in progress prior to the cut off date) will be at the discretion of the Director.
-Most Externship placements are looking to interview students immediately at the beginning of the Fall semester for Fall positions so students are encouraged to meet with the Director to discuss looking for and finding a placement at the end of the Spring or over the Summer rather than waiting for the beginning of the Fall semester.
+Most Externship placements are looking to interview students immediately at the beginning of the Spring semester for Spring positions so students are encouraged to meet with the Director to discuss looking for and finding a placement at the end of the Spring or over the Summer rather than waiting for the beginning of the Fall semester.

 Minimum Course Requirements